eaplatanios/swift-rl/README.md

 git checkout c-api
 cmake . -G 'Unix Makefiles' -DBUILD_PYTHON=OFF -DBUILD_C=ON
 make -j4 retro-c

+# The following is also necessary when you are on MacOS:
+install_name_tool -id "$(pwd)/libretro.dylib" libretro.dylib
 ```

 This will result in a `libretro.so` or `libretro.dylib`